SDA-SE/sda-dropwizard-commons/sda-commons-server-mongo-testing/README.md

 ### Configuration in a special CI-environment

-Normally the mongod executable is downloaded directly from the mongodb web page.
+Normally the `mongod` executable is downloaded directly from the MongoDB web page.
 However in some CI-environments this behavior might be undesired, because of proxy servers, missing internet access, or to avoid downloading executables from untrusted sources.

-Therefor it is possible to change the download location of the embedded mongod using the optional environment variable `EMBEDDED_MONGO_DOWNLOAD_PATH`.
+Therefor it is possible to change the download location of the embedded `mongod` using the optional environment variable `EMBEDDED_MONGO_DOWNLOAD_PATH`.
 If `EMBEDDED_MONGO_DOWNLOAD_PATH` is set to `http://example.com/download/`, the rule for example tries to download `http://example.com/download/osx/mongodb-osx-ssl-x86_64-3.6.5.tgz`.